 The individual citizen has numerous ways to influence government.
 Some of these, such as writing letters to public officials, joining interest groups and supporting lobbying efforts, are of a private nature.
 The structure of government itself, however, provides other avenues of a more formal character.
 These include applications of the electoral process through which citizens may express their interests and concerns, plus devices such as public hearings and open meetings of legislative bodies.
 All local officials have a basic duty to assure that citizens have ways to participate actively and meaningfully in local government affairs.
-Apart from making themselves accessible to their constituents, local officials can keep citizens informed about public affairs; citizens, in turn, may express their will through the electoral process.
+Apart from making themselves accessible to their constituents, local officials can keep citizens informed about public affairs, and the citizens, in turn may express their will through the electoral process.

-The Electoral Process
+10.1 The Electoral Process

-Abroad base of participation in local government forms the foundation of our working democracy, and the electoral process is only one of many ways in which individual citizens may express their views at the local level.
+Abroad base of participation in local government forms the foundation of our working democracy, and the electoral process is only one of many ways in which the individual citizen can make his or her views felt at the local level.